 - LU Strategy 4.1: Preserve residential estate properties in Northwest Alpharetta and the Big Creek Overlook community by maintaining development densities that are generally at much lower levels than that of the rest of the city (see Part 2: Character Area Focus Character Area Policy for detailed policy for each area).
-In addition, investigate opportunities to provide incentives through zoning, services, taxes, etc. to preserve the estate land use densities. - LU Strategy 4.2: Develop neighborhood-specific plans to identify issues within neighborhoods, identify design strategies, and prioritize reinvestment strategies and projects. - LU Strategy 4.3: Maintain code enforcement efforts to ensure that all residential, commercial and industrial properties are appropriately maintained in accordance with property maintenance codes.
+In addition, investigate opportunities to provide incentives through zoning, services, taxes, etc. to preserve the estate land use densities. - LU Strategy 4.2: Maintain code enforcement efforts to ensure that all residential, commercial and industrial properties are appropriately maintained in accordance with property maintenance codes.